anon-blue/anon.blue/README.txt

                                                      aw,
-             The main resason for the blue secreen os :you are so fucking hansad jsalkdjsalkdjsalkdjsalkdjsalkdsalkdsalkjhjkfdkjsjskladjskaldjsalkdnmxnm,cxzlcxjk lsajkldsajdlksajdlksajdlsalongx longx woplauasnasldnlypajnyhd
+             The main resason for the blue secreen os :you are so fucking handso me,suggest you wear a mask to fix the computer
+             sajdlksajdlsalongx longx woplauasnasldnlypajnyhd